1760 - British three pronged attack against Montreal

 In the morning of August 24, the British bombardment of Fort Lévis was resumed and continued two days more.

 On August 25, Pouchot, whose works were in ruins, surrendered himself and his garrison.
-On this, Johnson's Indians prepared to kill the prisoners; and, being compelled to desist, three fourths of them went home in a rage.
+At Fort Lévis, the British captured 35 artillery pieces (12 x 12-pdrs, 2 x 8-pdrs, 13 x 4-pdrs, 4 x 1-pdrs and 4 x brass 6-pdrs), besides several guns with trunions broke off, small arms, and a great quantity of ammunition and provisions.
+On this, Johnson's Native American warriors prepared to kill the prisoners; and, being compelled to desist, three fourths of them went home in a rage.
 Despite Lévis' expectations, Fort Lévis had resisted for only 3 days.
 While retiring to Les Cèdres, La Corne's Corps, which consisted exclusively of inhabitants of Île Perrault and Montréal, simply disintegrated.

 Meanwhile, repair of the fort and of his boats detained Amherst until August 30.